vanallenlab/moalmanac/docs/description-of-inputs.md

 ## Patient id
 `--patient_id` expects a single string value which is used for labeling outputs.

+## Config
+`--config` expects a file path to the [config.ini](https://github.com/vanallenlab/moalmanac/blob/main/moalmanac/config.ini) file.

+This config file contains the following sections,
+- `function_toggle` - allows several features of the MOAlmanac algorithm to be enabled or disabled
+- `versions` - specifies the versions of the [MOAlmanac algorithm (interpreter)](https://github.com/vanallenlab/moalmanac/releases) and [database](https://github.com/vanallenlab/moalmanac-db/releases).
+- `exac` - specifies the allele frequency threshold used with [ExAC](https://github.com/vanallenlab/moalmanac/tree/main/datasources/exac) to specify if a variant is a common variant or not
+- `fusion` -
+- `mutations` -
+- `seg` -
+- `signatures` -
+- `validation_sequencing` - Thresholds for minimum power to detect variants and minimum allelic fraction for annotation from validation sequencing.
+This is further described in the [Methods section](https://www.nature.com/articles/s43018-021-00243-3#Sec8) of our paper.
+- `feature_types` - String labels for each biomarker type passed to the algorithm.
+These values will be included in `feature_type` column of outputs.

+## Databases
+`--dbs` expects a single string

 # Optional arguments
 Molecular Oncology Almanac will run successfully given any combination of the following arguments: